 “Why don’t you get out and take a closer look,” said Toragana.
-And Bertie did.
-He walked all round the building – it somehow seemed much bigger that way than when he first saw it from the car.
+Bertie did.
+He walked all around the building – it somehow seemed much bigger that way than when he first saw it from the car.
 There were no windows, and he couldn’t find a door.

 “How do you get in?” he asked.

 “Like this,” said Toragana.
-And she waved her arm.
-A doorway opened up in the side and a flight of steps slid down to the ground.
+She waved her arm, and a doorway opened up in the side and a flight of steps slid down to the ground.

 “It’s almost like a flying saucer,” said Bertie.

-“Oh,” said Bertie, “And are you going to kidnap me and take me to another world?”
+“Oh,” said Bertie.
+“Are you going to kidnap me and take me to another world?”

 “Well I don’t suppose you’ll pick up a parking ticket here,” said Bertie.

-And perhaps Bertie would have said that the trip of his life was on the Trans-Siberian train, but only there was one ride that topped that altogether – Toragana whizzed him to Mars and back, and took him four time around the moon, before gently touching down in the garden behind the palace.
+Perhaps Bertie would have said that the trip of his life was on the trans-Siberian train, only there was one ride that topped that altogether – Toragana whizzed him to Mars and back, and took him four times around the moon, before gently touching down in the garden behind the palace.

-Before going to bed, Bertie took the Easter Egg out of his rucksack and placed it in the centre of the dining room table, so that the Wicked Queen would see it when she came down to breakfast, and she would know that Bertie and his Great, Great Uncle Rudolf weren’t such nincompoops after all.
+Before going to bed, Bertie took the Easter egg out of his rucksack and placed it at the centre of the dining room table, so that the wicked queen would see it when she came down to breakfast, and she would know that Bertie and his great, great uncle Rudolf weren’t such nincompoops after all.
 It was a shame that he did not have a diamond to place beside Beatrice’s plate but he did at least have an amazing story to tell her.